-We are so excited to be hosting Jeff Icenhower, leather artist in our store!
-He will be joining us on March 24th, from 2-4 PM for a presentation on leather and the Arts and Crafts movement, followed by a demonstration.
+We hosted Jeff Icenhower, leather artist with Mission West Wood and Leather in our store in 2019 for a presentation on leather and the Arts and Crafts movement, followed by a demonstration.

 Because we love learning about the artisans we work with and their process and inspiration, we asked him a few questions.
 Here are his answers: